 Hypertension occurs when the blood pressure, or force of blood pushing against the blood vessel walls, gets too high and stays that way.
 It occurs most often in African-Americans.
 There are two numbers in a blood pressure reading: The top number, or systolic blood pressure, occurs when the heart pumps or contracts.
 The bottom number, or diastolic blood pressure, occurs when the heart is resting or relaxing.
 Most health professionals agree that the upper range of normal blood pressure should be 120/80 or less.
+These numbers were announced by the American Heart Association and other key organizations in November 2017 as the standard.
+Also, generally speaking, the lower the numbers are, the better.
+See, “Nearly half of U.S. adults could now be classified with high blood pressure, under new definitions”.

 It is estimated that more than 50 million Americans have hypertension.
 Hypertension occurs most often in African-Americans.
 Nearly 4 out of every 10 (38%) of African-American adults have hypertension, as compared to nearly 3 out of 10 (29%) of white Americans.
 Generally speaking, the lower the numbers are, the better.